 CMTE Credits: 24

-$199.50 paid directly through Behavioral Tech with our student discount (**Can substitute a Btech DBT skills training event of your choice.)
+$199.50 paid directly through Behavioral Tech with our student discount. (**Can substitute an alternate Btech DBT skills training event of your choice.)

 Date and Length:

 Register with Behavioral Tech for the DBT Skills Training Class for 3 month access (or if you want more time, register for 6 month access for only $50 more).
 We will send you the info for receiving the student discount.
-This training supplements the in-depth DBT skills study class below.
-You will study the DBT skills manual (2015 edition), this skills training class, and meet with us online for monthly Q&A.
+This training generally supplements the in-depth DBT skills study class below, but you are welcome to start it now.

 Description: A study of the skills in the first Skills Training Manual for Treating Borderline Personality Disorder and how to lead a skills training groups

 ***In-Depth DBT Skills Study with Music Therapy Applications & Supervision